FluidSim 4.03 is now available to download

 FluidSim is a simulation program that represents drug distribution in the inner ear.
 It is intended to help design and interpret inner ear drug delivery experiments and to extrapolate results in experimental animals to predict the distribution in the human ear.
 The new version 4.03:

-1) Is a 64 bit application and will run on PC or Mac machines
+1) Is a 64 bit application and will run on PC (and maybe Mac) machines

 2) Is 7 - 10x faster than FluidSim3